Lockdown: how to avoid cabin fever, by a submariner

 In Lorient, I boarded La Sirène (The Mermaid), a small, diesel-powered submarine that has since been withdrawn from active service.
-It was 50 metres long and six metres in diameter, with a 50-strong crew.
+It was 50 meters long and six meters in diameter, with a 50-strong crew.
 Straight away, I felt confined and overwhelmed.
-Each person had their own living space measuring two square metres and we had just under two litres of water each day to take a sponge bath, brush our teeth and freshen up our faces.
+Each person had their own living space measuring two square meters and we had just under two liters of water each day to take a sponge bath, brush our teeth and freshen up our faces.
 But in the end, and against all the odds, I adjusted to this environment by working on personal growth.

 It’s important to remember that the onboarding process for working on a submarine is unique because each sailor has volunteered for the mission and we’re trained in a wide range of trades.
 Everyone must be able to understand and see what’s going on in the submarine at any given moment.
 We must rely on the collective group.
 Solidarity and teamwork are very strong among the crew.
 Anyone who has a problem or doesn’t feel well will always get lots of support from the others.